 Interview and assessment

-The candidate interviews the standardized patient.
+The candidate has a total of 15 minutes to interview the standardized patient-examiner (7.5 minutes) and to perform two assessments (7.5 minutes).
+The candidate interviews the standardized patient-examiner.
 Based on information gathered in the interview, the candidate selects two physical assessment tests or techniques they consider most appropriate.
-The candidate has 15 minutes to interview the standardized patient and to perform two assessments.

 After assessments, the candidate charts their findings.
 Candidates may make quick chart entries while conducting the interview and while performing assessments, but may not extend the time dedicated to the interview (7.5 minutes) and the assessments (7.5 minutes).
-Complete chart entries are made in the additional time provided for charting while the candidate is in Room 2.
-Instructions will be provided.
+Complete chart entries are made in the additional time provided for charting.
+Instructions are provided.

-The candidate receives written instructions outside the exam room.
-The candidate charts a treatment plan based on their interview and assessment findings, and knowledge of the patient’s condition.
-Five minutes are provided prior to entering Room 3.
+The candidate receives written instructions for Part 3.
+Five minutes preparation are provided prior to starting Part 3.
+The candidate charts a treatment plan based on their interview and assessment findings, and the candidate’s knowledge of the patient’s condition.

-Candidates position, drape, communicate with, and provide massage therapy to the standardized patient.
-The 30-minute treatment must be effective for the condition indicated.
+The candidate provides massage therapy to the standardized patient-examiner.
+The 30-minute treatment must be effective, safe, and delivered ethically, and the treatment must be appropriate for the condition indicated.

-After treatment, candidates complete treatment notes on a provided chart.
+After treatment, candidates complete treatment notes on a chart provided to them.

 Ten minutes are available for the candidate to instruct the patient on hydrotherapy, therapeutic exercise (stretching and strengthening), and recommendations for modification to activities of daily living.